 Herniated disc treatment is so diverse and long lasting for most patients that a doctor or chiropractor can hear that cash register ringing every time a new patient walks through the door.
 I know this well from a patient’s perspective, since my finances were drained dry for 18 years by care providers of all types who did nothing to cure my pain, but certainly enjoyed the money I brought into their bank accounts.

 This critical essay examines the process of diagnosing lumbar intervertebral herniations.

 Lumbar Herniated Disc Diagnosis Issues

-This is a dreaded pronouncement for the vast majority of people and the very words strike fear into the hearts of every back pain sufferer.
+“You have a lumbar herniated disc.”
+This is a dreaded pronouncement for the vast majority of people since the very words strike fear into the hearts of every back pain sufferer.
 Bulging discs have nasty reputations as treatment–resistant pain syndromes which seem to haunt patients for decades and eventually require surgery.

 The majority of bulging discs are completely asymptomatic and harmless.

 Symptomatic disc bulges will typically resolve without any treatment.